M4C Logo AHRC Logo

 • BAVS: British Association for Victorian Studies

-Seminar leader and instructor at the University of Groningen, The Netherlands (Nov 2023 - Aug 2024)
+Seminar leader and instructor, University of Groningen, The Netherlands (Nov 2023 - Aug 2024)

 • EAP: Research Reports (this course focuses on conducting research, writing a research paper, and giving a formal presentation on a research project within the field of modern literature)